Soenhay/RandomCode/DB/DBObjectRepository/README.md

 - Make sure newline is at the end of each git command in the bat file.

-- List credentials and use that info to add them to the user with runas (see CrediantialsCreate.bat):
+- List credentials and use that info to add them to the user with runas (see CredentialsCreate.bat):

 E:\backup\databasebackup>cmdkey /list